Accounting A Level

 Method of delivery

 You will be in College four days a week, with your studies being classroom based; there is no online delivery on this course.

 How will I be assessed?

-Two 3 hour exams at the end of Year 2.
+Two 3 hour exams at the end of Year Two.

 Good course combinations

-This subject combines well with Business, Economics, LIBF Financial Studies, Maths or Core Maths.
+This subject combines well with Business, Economics, the Financial Studies Certificate/Diploma, Maths or Core Maths.